 We are developing the Growr protocol as an open-source project.
-Lending, and especially decentralized micro-lending, is a very complex topic and there are many aspects that are yet to consider.
-We welcome your input on how to improve the protocol, and support in its development.
+Lending, and especially decentralized micro-lending, is a very complex topic and many aspects are yet to consider.
+We welcome your input on how to improve the protocol and support its development.

-To provide your feedback, please submit an issue or a pull request in the Growr documentation repo in GitHub, or send an email to info@growr.xyz
+To provide your feedback, please submit an issue or a pull request in the Growr documentation repo on GitHub, or send an email to info@growr.xyz.